drupal-ukraine/maintainer/docs/drupal8/module_upgrade.md

     ```
     git pull
     ```
-3. Push this code to drupal.org(don't ise `--force` in order to save old Drupal 7 history):
+3. Push this code to drupal.org(don't use `--force` in order to save old Drupal 7 history):
     ```
     git push
     ```